nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 For more information about the power optimization of the Zigbee stack, see :ref:`zigbee_ug_sed`.

 The inactivity signal can be handled using the Zigbee default signal handler.
-If so, it will allow the Zigbee stack to enter the sleep state and suspend the Zigbee task by calling :c:func:`zigbee_event_poll` function.
+If so, it allows the Zigbee stack to enter the sleep state and suspend the Zigbee task by calling :c:func:`zigbee_event_poll` function.

 If the default behavior is not applicable for the application, you can customize the sleep functionality by overwriting the :c:func:`zb_osif_sleep` weak function and implementing a custom logic for handling the stack sleep state.